Demonstration of the length stability requirements for ALPS II with a high finesse 9.2m cavity: Introduction

 \section{Introduction}

-Axion-like particles\cite{alps} represent an extension to the standard model of particle physics that could explain a number of astrophysical phenomena including the transparency of the universe for highly energetic photons\cite{TEV} as well as excesses in stellar cooling\cite{stellarcool}.
+Axion-like particles~\cite{alps} represent an extension to the standard model of particle physics that could explain a number of astrophysical phenomena including the transparency of the universe for highly energetic photons~\cite{TEV} as well as excesses in stellar cooling~\cite{stellarcool}.
 These particles are characterized by their low mass, $m<1$\,meV, and weak coupling to two photons, $g<10^{-10}$\,GeV$^{-1}$.
-The most prominent axion-like particle is the axion itself which is predicted to preserve the so called CP conservation of QCD\cite{axion}.
-Axions and axion-like particles are also excellent candidates to explain the dark matter in our universe.
+The most prominent axion-like particle is the axion itself which is predicted to preserve the so called charge-parity conservation of Quantum chromodynamics~\cite{axion}.
+Axions and axion-like particles are also excellent candidates to explain the dark matter in our universe~\cite{DM}.

-Light shining through a wall experiments attempt to measure the interaction between axion-like particles and photons by shining a laser through a strong magnetic field at an optical barrier.
+Light-shining-through-a-wall experiments attempt to measure the interaction between axion-like particles and photons by shining a laser through a strong magnetic field at an optical barrier.
 This will generate a flux of axion-like particles traveling through the optical barrier to another region of strong magnetic field on the other side of the barrier.
-Here, some the axion-like particles will reconvert to photons that can be measured.
+Here, some of the axion-like particles will reconvert to photons that can be measured.

-ALPS\,II\cite{alpstdr} is a light-shining-through-a-wall experiment that is currently being set up at DESY in Hamburg.
-It uses strong, superconducting dipole magnets and a high power laser with 100\,m cavities on either side of the optical barrier to boost the conversion probability of photons to axion-like particles and vice versa.
-The cavity before the barrier is called the production cavity (PC), while the cavity after the barrier is called the regeneration cavity (RC).
+Any Light Particle Search (ALPS)~II~\cite{alpstdr} is a light-shining-through-a-wall experiment that is currently being set up at DESY in Hamburg.
+It uses strong, superconducting dipole magnets and a high power laser with 122\,m cavities on either side of the optical barrier to boost the conversion probability of photons to axion-like particles and vice versa.
+The cavity before the barrier is called the Production Cavity (PC), while the cavity after the barrier is called the Regeneration Cavity (RC).

-In order for ALPS~II to reach a sensitivity necessary to probe the photon couplings predicted by the aforementioned astrophysical phenomena the experiment must employ long baseline cavities.
-Additionally, the PC must have a high circulating power and the RC a high finesse.
-This is because increasing the number of photons in the PC will increase the axion-like particle flux, while the finesse of the RC amplifies the probability that axion-like particles will reconvert to photons\cite{rc}.
-A demonstration of the optical subsystems for ALPS~II is currently taking place in a 20\,m test facility, referred to as ALPS~IIa\cite{20mcavity}, whereas the 200\,m full-scale experiment will be called ALPS~IIc.
+In order for ALPS~II to reach a sensitivity necessary to probe the photon couplings predicted by the aforementioned astrophysical phenomena the experiment must employ long baseline, high finesse cavities.
+This is because increasing the number of photons in the PC increases the axion-like particle flux, while the finesse of the RC amplifies the probability that axion-like particles will reconvert to photons~\cite{rc}.
+A demonstration of the optical subsystems for ALPS~II is currently taking place in a 20\,m test facility, referred to as ALPS~IIa~\cite{20mcavity}, whereas the 245\,m full-scale experiment will be called ALPS~IIc.